epinio/docs/docs/reference/upgrading.md

 upgrading.
 For the full list of releases and their release notes, see [versions](../versions.md).

+## 1.13.X and 1.14.0 to 1.14.1

+Git configuration handling changed.
+Selecting a configuration when deploying from a **private** repository is now **explicit**: Epinio no longer implicitly matches a stored configuration to a repository URL at push time.

+- **New private-repo pushes must select a git configuration.** In the dashboard, choose one in the application's Git source.
+From the CLI or automation, the git origin must carry `origin.git.gitconfig`; a push that sends no configuration clones unauthenticated and fails with `authentication required`.
+- **Existing applications keep working.** On redeploy, a compatibility fallback still matches configuration-less apps to a stored configuration by repository URL, so they continue to clone as before.
+- **Credentials are bound to their instance host.** A configuration's credentials are only sent to the host it is scoped to; selecting a configuration whose host does not match the repository is rejected.
+- **Global configurations are administrator-only to create.** Non-admin users can use global configurations but cannot create them.

+This release also adds a `spec.origin.git.gitconfig` field to the `apps` CRD.
+If you install CRDs from the Helm chart's `crds/` directory out of band, apply the updated CRD on upgrade so the field is not pruned.
+See [Git Configuration](./concepts/git_configuration.md).

 ## 1.13.X to 1.14.0

 There are no breaking changes in this release.
 Documentation around performance was